nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Covigent realizes the patient does not exist in the system.
     * 2a1.
 Covigent displays an error message.
 Use case ends.

-**Use case: UC02 Allocate a patient to a room**

-**MSS**

-1. Hotel Staff requests to add a patient into the system.
-2. Covigent adds the patient.
-3. Covigent shows the details of the newly added patient.
-4. Hotel Staff requests to allocate the patient to a specified room.
-5. Covigent adds the patient to the specified room.
-Use case ends.

-**Extensions**
-* 1a.
-The patient already exists in Covigent.
-    * 2a1.
-Covigent displays an error message.
-Use case ends.

-* 4a.
-Covigent realizes that the specified room does not exist.
-    * 4a1.
-Covigent displays an error message.
-Use case ends.

-* 4b.
-Covigent realizes that the specified room is not empty.
-   * 4b1.
-Covigent displays an error message.
-Use case ends.

 **Use case: UC03 Edit a patient**